← Back

 There are 3 steps to easily analyze S3 data in a spreadsheet.
 Follow the instructions below to get started.

-1. Connect a S3 bucket to Row Zero.
+1. Connect a S3 bucket to a Row Zero spreadsheet

-2. Browse the S3 bucket to select file.
+2. Browse the S3 bucket and import a file

 The following instructions explain how to create an IAM role in AWS S3 and grant permissions for a Row Zero workbook to connect a specific S3 bucket and ingest data.
 To begin the process, in the Data menu, select Import from Amazon S3.
 Import from Amazon S3 You will see a link to the public datasets S3 bucket and a button in the upper right hand corner that says + connect bucket.
 Click the button to connect a new bucket.
 The public datasets bucket is available to demo the integration and Row Zero features.
 Connect Bucket